 Skip to contents

 This function can be used to generate data from a given DAG.
-It additionally requires information on node distributions, beta coefficients and, depending on the node type, more parameters such as intercepts.
+The DAG should be created using the empty_dag and node functions, which require the user to fully specify all variables, including information about distributions, beta coefficients and, depending on the node type, more parameters such as intercepts.
+Network dependencies among observations may also be included using the network function.

 Usage